 On February 14, 1965, Malcolm’s home was consumed by a fire but no one was harmed.
 He claimed that the blaze had started as a result of Molotov cocktails thrown at the house, but fire inspectors found evidence suggesting that Malcolm himself had torched the structure.
 Notably, Malcolm had recently lost a court fight to stay in the house, which was owned by NOI.

-On the evening of February 21, 1965, at the Audubon Ballroom in Manhattan, where Malcolm X was about to deliver a speech, three gunmen—all NOI members—rushed the stage and shot him 15 times at point-blank range.
+On the evening of February 21, 1965, at the Audubon Ballroom in northern Manhattan, where Malcolm X was about to deliver a speech, several gunmen—all NOI members—rushed the stage and shot him more than a dozen times at point-blank range.
 Elijah Muhammad had ordered the killing, and Louis Farrakhan—embittered by Malcolm’s disloyalty to Muhammad—had also played a role in supervising the plan.
+There has been considerable controversy about exactly who shot the bullets that actually killed Malcolm.
+For details about that controversy, click here.